About Black Camera

 Akin Adesokan, Indiana University, United States

-Roy Armes, Middlesex University, United Kingdom (Emeritus)
+Roy Armes, Middlesex University, United Kingdom (in memoriam)

 Erna Beumers, Conservator Afrika, Netherlands